mesg-foundation/docs/guide/process/process-file.md

 # Process file

-The process file describes the connections between events and tasks of services with a step-by-step system.
+A process file describes the connections between events and tasks of services with a step-by-step system.

-Its structure is the following:
+It is structured in the following way:

 <param-table :parameter="{
   fields: [{